gregorskii/redux-starter/README.md

 ## Note

-Storybook is broken under webpack 2 per [#637](https://github.com/storybooks/react-storybook/pull/637)
+Storybook is broken under webpack 2 per [#637](https://github.com/storybooks/react-storybook/pull/637) this project has a custom Webpack 1 config for storybook.

 ## Prerequisites